MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 [!INCLUDE [temp](../_shared/azure-boards.md)]

 Often times you find that someone created a work item of the wrong work item type (WIT) or within an incorrect project.
 You can correct these issues for individual work items or bulk modify several work items.
-You can also remove work items added to your backlog or task board that aren't relevant anymore.
+You can also remove work items added to your backlog or taskboard that aren't relevant anymore.

 ::: moniker-end